1208hrsht/Abandoned-Object-Detection/README.md

 # Abandoned-Object-Detection
 Abandoned Object Detection using Canny Edge Detection to find contours and Background Subtraction method.

+This method gives 100% accuracy in static backgrounds and average accuracy, in case of dynamic backgrounds, is 70.81%.

 Steps invloved:
 1)	The input video is divided into frames.